Background pattern

 • The active ingredient is paracetamol.
 Each ml contains 10 mg of paracetamol.

-• Each vial or bag of 100 ml contains 1000 mg of paracetamol.
+• Each 100 ml vial or bag contains 1000 mg of paracetamol.

-Appearance of Paracetamol Kabi and contents of the package
+Appearance of Paracetamol Kabi and Container Contents

-Paracetamol Kabi 10 mg/ml, solution for infusion is a transparent slightly yellowish solution.
+Paracetamol Kabi 10 mg/ml, solution for infusion is a slightly yellowish transparent solution.

 Containers: